pcaston/OpenPeerPower.github.io/source/_docs/installation/freenas.markdown

 mkdir /usr/local/etc/rc.d/
 {% endhighlight %}

-Then create a file at `/usr/local/etc/rc.d/homeassistant` and insert the content below:
+Then create a file at `/usr/local/etc/rc.d/openpeerpower` and insert the content below:

 {% highlight bash %}
-vi /usr/local/etc/rc.d/homeassistant
+vi /usr/local/etc/rc.d/openpeerpower
 {% endhighlight %}

 {% highlight bash %}
 #!/bin/sh
 #
-# Based upon work by tprelog at https://github.com/tprelog/iocage-homeassistant/blob/11.3-RELEASE/overlay/usr/local/etc/rc.d/homeassistant
+# Based upon work by tprelog at https://github.com/tprelog/iocage-openpeerpower/blob/11.3-RELEASE/overlay/usr/local/etc/rc.d/openpeerpower
 #
-# PROVIDE: homeassistant
+# PROVIDE: openpeerpower
 # REQUIRE: LOGIN
 # KEYWORD: shutdown
 #
-# homeassistant_user: The user account used to run the homeassistant daemon.
+# openpeerpower_user: The user account used to run the openpeerpower daemon.
 #   This is optional, however do not specifically set this to an
 #   empty string as this will cause the daemon to run as root.
-#   Default: homeassistant
+#   Default: openpeerpower
-# homeassistant_group: The group account used to run the homeassistant daemon.
+# openpeerpower_group: The group account used to run the openpeerpower daemon.
 #   This is optional, however do not specifically set this to an
 #   empty string as this will cause the daemon to run with group wheel.
-#   Default: homeassistant
+#   Default: openpeerpower
 #
-# homeassistant_venv: Directory where homeassistant virtualenv is installed.
+# openpeerpower_venv: Directory where openpeerpower virtualenv is installed.
-#       Default:  "/usr/local/share/homeassistant"
+#       Default:  "/usr/local/share/openpeerpower"
-#       Change:   `sysrc homeassistant_venv="/srv/homeassistant"`
+#       Change:   `sysrc openpeerpower_venv="/srv/openpeerpower"`
-#       UnChange: `sysrc -x homeassistant_venv`
+#       UnChange: `sysrc -x openpeerpower_venv`
 #
-# homeassistant_config_dir: Directory where homeassistant config is located.
+# openpeerpower_config_dir: Directory where openpeerpower config is located.
-#       Default:  "/home/homeassistant/.homeassistant"
+#       Default:  "/home/openpeerpower/.openpeerpower"
-#       Change:   `sysrc homeassistant_config_dir="/home/hass/homeassistant"`
+#       Change:   `sysrc openpeerpower_config_dir="/home/hass/openpeerpower"`
-#       UnChange: `sysrc -x homeassistant_config_dir`
+#       UnChange: `sysrc -x openpeerpower_config_dir`

 # -------------------------------------------------------
-# Copy this file to '/usr/local/etc/rc.d/homeassistant'
+# Copy this file to '/usr/local/etc/rc.d/openpeerpower'
-# `chmod +x /usr/local/etc/rc.d/homeassistant`
+# `chmod +x /usr/local/etc/rc.d/openpeerpower`
-# `sysrc homeassistant_enable=yes`
+# `sysrc openpeerpower_enable=yes`
-# `service homeassistant start`
+# `service openpeerpower start`
 # -------------------------------------------------------

 . /etc/rc.subr
-name=homeassistant
+name=openpeerpower
 rcvar=${name}_enable

 pidfile_child="/var/run/${name}.pid"